Why Hoarding Of Hydroxychloroquine Needs To Stop

 A family of old antimalarial drugs — including one that some patients rely on to treat their lupus or rheumatoid arthritis — is becoming harder to get in the United States, pharmacists say, partly because of remarks President Trump made last week, highlighting the drugs as a potential treatment for COVID-19.

-Nonetheless, with all the buzz, U.S. pharmacists are concerned about hoarding of the drug by people who don't have an immediate need.
+Nonetheless, with all the buzz, American pharmacists are concerned about hoarding of the drug by people who don't have an immediate need.

 Dentists and doctors writing prescriptions for themselves